matiasbn/luckyseven-lottery/README.md

 [NodeJS](https://github.com/nodejs/node) to run some scripts that will help you work easier.

 [Ganache-CLI](https://github.com/trufflesuite/ganache-cli) to generate a local blockchain to complete the sandbox.
 I've been using it with Ganache-GUI but gave me some troubles with Metamask.
+IMPORTANT!!!-> TESTED WITH ganache-cli v6.4.5

 [Metamask](https://metamask.io/) to interact with the dApp.